How I Built a Strategy To Withstand Any Market Condition

-To better understand the shipper perspective on integrating data into supply chain strategy, we asked Steve Abiadal, Sr. Director of Logistics at SunOpta and Coyote customer, how he manages it.
+To better understand the shipper perspective on integrating data into supply chain strategy, we asked Steve Abiadal, Sr. Director of Logistics (formerly at SunOpta) and Coyote customer, how he manages it.
 Steve has over 15 years of logistics experience at global food shippers.
 Below is his advice.

-How SunOpta Built a Data-Driven Supply Chain Strategy
+How I Built a Data-Driven Supply Chain Strategy That Works

 Anticipating market shifts can give your business a competitive advantage.
 Getting caught off guard can result in blown budgets, missed growth opportunities and lost customers.